-With Burnout officially being recognised as a legitimate diagnosis (according to the World Health Organisation), Jennifer McShane spoke to two women who say suffering from the condition has changed their lives in ways they could have never have foreseen.
+With Burnout officially being recognised as a legitimate diagnosis (according to the World Health Organisation), and on #WorldMentalHealthDay, two women say suffering from the condition has changed their lives in ways they could have never have foreseen.

 The stress, depression and anxiety that comes with burnout are finally being formally recognised: Burnout is now an official workplace syndrome, according to a new report.